 While film critic Dennis Schwartz took that opposite point of view writing: "German emigre to Hollywood, Kurt Neumann, directs this b/w shot, dull, so-so sci-fi film, that's played straight-forward, is humorless and all the thespians are wooden.
 It's based on the story by Irving Block and the weak script is written by Lawrence Louis Goldman".

 Nine year old Lloyd enjoyed the science fiction feature and 69 year old Lloyd still does.
 One objection to Variety's "quality special effects" some people have is that when "KRONOS" moves it's done with animation.
 I would remind my reader that "The monster from the ID" in "Forbidden Planet" the year before "KRONOS" was also animated.

 Jeff Morrow portrayed Dr. Leslie Gaskell, the above mentioned Barbara Lawrence was his girl friend and photographer Vera Hunter and John Emery, lower picture, was project manager Dr. Hubbell Eliot.
 Emery was not new to Science Fiction and starred in 1950's "Rocketship X-M".
-Playing Gaskell's assistant was character actor George O'Hanlon as Dr. Arnold Culver on the left side of top picture.
+Playing Gaskell's assistant was character actor George O'Hanlon as Dr. Arnold Culver.
 O'Hanlon although not seen his voice would become well known to viewers of Hanna-Barbera's prime time cartoon programing as "George Jetson".

 "KRONOS" also featured two well known faces in 1950's Science Fiction.
 The first was Morris Ankrum as Dr. Albert Stern.
 Among his film credits are "Flight To Mars", "Invaders from Mars", "Earth vs the Flying Saucers" and another I will mention shortly.
 For those interested in this actors career.
 The following link will take you to my blog biography of Ankrum.